walwalwalides/MMP_Collection/New_Feautres_Version.md

 - Delete multiple selected Packages in the main list .

 New Features (V1.1.0) | Release Date (08.08.2020) :
-- Auto file sharing from cloud storage
+- Auto file sharing from cloud storage.
 - Implementation of new intro splash screen for application.
 - Save Path folder directly after choosing a picture.
 - Fix Debug :
   + Errors by adding a new package.
   + Errors by starting the application at the first time .
-- Change automatically the name of Sound by founding an empty space.
+- Change automatically the name of sound by founding an empty space.
-- Ability to import a package from Database by creating a new Collection.
+- Ability to import a package from database by creating a new Collection.
 - Set a new Icon for MMP Installer.
 - Integrate audio format PCM 16 bit.